China air force circles Taiwan in latest military drill

 China has been issuing increasingly strident calls for Taiwan to toe the line, even as Tsai has pledged to maintain the status quo and keep the peace.

-On Wednesday, Ma Xiaoguang, spokesman for China’s Taiwan Affairs Office, said drills near Taiwan were designed to send a clear message to the island, and China would take further steps if Taiwan independence forces persisted in doing as they pleased.

-Last week, China conducted live-fire drills along its southeast coast and its air force said it flew H-6K bombers around Taiwan, prompting Taiwan to say China’s exercises amounted to military intimidation.

-Reporting by Philip Wen and Ben Blanchard; Additional reporting by Jess Macy Yu in Taipei; Editing by Nick Macfie, Robert Birsel
+Last week, China conducted live-fire drills along its southeast coast and its air force said it flew H-6K bombers around Taiwan, prompting Taiwan to say China’s military exercises amounted to military intimidation.
+(Reporting by Philip Wen and Ben Blanchard; Editing by Nick Macfie)